 Risk of Injury

 There are some movements, that are not appropriate for heavy weights because the risk of injury is too high with higher intensities.
-For example doing lateral raises with your 3 rep max will be very hard on your shoulder joint and probably result in injury.
+For example doing lateral raises with your 3 rep max will be very hard on your shoulder joints and probably result in injury.
 The same is true for dumbbell flyes: just a small mistake in exercise execution can put tremendous forces on your pecs and result in muscle injury.

 As you can see, most isolation movements are best suited for lower weights and higher repetitions.
 High intensities are often trained best with compound movements as they allow synergistic muscles to work together and spread out the resulting forces.
 Regarding the examples above: if you want a movement for your delts that uses higher weights, barbell overhead pressing would be much more appropriate.
 Switching to this exercise will allow your traps and triceps to help moving the bar.